 - taking the stairs

-Before beginning any high-intensity cardiovascular exercise, people should check with a doctor.
-This intense exercise is not appropriate for everyone.
+Before beginning any high intensity cardiovascular exercise, people should check with a doctor.
+This intense exercise is not suitable for everyone.

 - high blood pressure